Home

 • 1 piece cardstock 107mm x 203mm (4 1/4" x 11 3/8")

-• 1 piece 76mm x 210mm (3" x 11 3/8") piece of designer (patterned) paper
+• 1 piece 76mm x 210mm (3" x 11 3/8") of designer series (patterned) paper

 • Additional Cardstock

-• Tea bags of choice
+• Tea bags or inserts of choice

 Here's what to do: